ajahongir/datatables-net/README.md

 #### Generator Syntax

-Also, a class that inherits from `AjaxDatatablesRails::Base` is not tied to an existing model, module, constant or any type of class in your Rails app.
+Also, a class that inherits from `DatatablesNet::Base` is not tied to an existing model, module, constant or any type of class in your Rails app.
 You can pass a name to your datatable class like this: